kubeportal/kubeportal/docs/api.rst

 First call
 ----------

-The first call should be a `GET` call to the `/api/` endpoint of your installation.
+The initial call should be a `GET` call to the `/api/` endpoint of your installation.
 It provides the CSRF token that is neccessary for subsequent requests, and the default API version currently supported by the installation:

 .. code-block:: json